 Minimum steps to reach target by a Knight | Set 1

-Given a square chessboard of N x N size, the position of Knight and position of a target is given.
+Given a square chessboard of N x N size, the position of the Knight and the position of a target are given.
 We need to find out the minimum steps a Knight will take to reach the target position.

-At worst case, all the cells will be visited so time complexity is O(N^2).
-The nodes are stored in queue.
-So the space Complexity is O(N^2).
+Time complexity: O(N2).
+In the worst case, all the cells will be visited

+Auxiliary Space: O(N2).
+The nodes are stored in a queue.

 This article is contributed by Utkarsh Trivedi.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.